How the 9/11 Attacks Affect the Economy Today

 The costs for both wars kept mounting.
 By the end of Bush's two terms in office, the War on Terror cost $1.164 trillion.
 That was added to increased spending for the Defense Department and Homeland Security.
 President Obama spent $807 billion during his two terms.
 President Trump budgeted $156 billion.
 That brought the cost of the War on Terror to $2.126 trillion.

 The most significant economic impact of the 9/11 attacks was how the increased defense spending led to the U.S. debt crisis.
-Without the War on Terror, the debt would be $17 trillion or less.
-That’s $19 trillion total debt, at present, minus $2 trillion.
-That's just 93 percent of the country’s economic output.
-The U.S. gross domestic product was $18.625 trillion in 2016.
+Without the War on Terror, the 2018 debt would be $19 trillion or less.
+That’s $21 trillion total debt, at present, minus $2 trillion.
+That would be 93 percent of the country’s economic output.
+The U.S. gross domestic product was $20.4 trillion in 2018.
 This total is still higher than the 77 percent debt-to-GDP tipping point recommended by the World Bank.
-But it's much better than the actual 103 percent level.
+But it's much better than the actual 104 percent level.

 High debt levels became a crisis in 2011 when tea party Republicans balked at raising the debt ceiling.
 Instead of cutting military spending, they called for severely limiting Medicare benefits.
-That led to the first-ever downgrade of U.S. debt by Standard and Poor's.
+The crisis created the first-ever downgrade of U.S. debt by Standard and Poor's.

-In 2013, they again refused to raise the debt ceiling or fund the government.
-It led to a 16-day government shutdown and global fears that the United States would default.
-Instead of focusing on job creation, they focused on austerity measures.
+In 2013, Congress again refused to raise the debt ceiling or fund the government.
+It led to a 16-day government shutdown and global fears of a U.S. debt default.
+Instead of focusing on job creation, it focused on austerity measures.
 That kept economic growth lackluster.
 The U.S. debt crisis has continued.
-Democrats and Republicans accuse each other about increasing the debt when they are out of power.
+Democrats and Republicans accuse each other of increasing the debt when they are out of power.
 But they both continue to spend when they are in control of Congress.